mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 I don't want to change my tests when business logic stays unchanged, even if user interface has been changed significantly.

 User interface tests are very fragile and slow.
 You will lost one of the automated tests advantages: fast and precise feedback loop.
-It is really hard to setup and maintain the infrastructure for user interface testing.
+It's really hard to setup and maintain the infrastructure for user interface testing.

 > Everything should be tested.

 Acceptance tests are mainly for happy path scenarios verification.
-Acceptance tests are expensive to maintain, so do not test corner cases, validation and error handling, on that level.
+Acceptance tests are expensive to maintain, so don't test corner cases, validation and error handling, on that level.
-Focus only on the relevant assertions for the given scenario, do not verify everything only because you can.
+Focus only on the relevant assertions for the given scenario, don't verify everything only because you can.

 ## Project build organization